 Mitigation is an entity's actions taken prior to a disaster to prevent the disaster from occurring or to lessen the impact.
 Mitigation activities typically enhance a community's resilience by reducing long-term vulnerability.
-Integral to and the first step in the mitigation process is conducting Threat and Hazard Identification and Risk Assessments (THIRA) which the Pennsylvania State University has begun university-wide.
+Integral to and the first step in the mitigation process is conducting Threat and Hazard Identification and Risk Assessments (THIRA).